 Students must apply for the term in which they will graduate, not the term in which they will participate in commencement, and they should submit their graduation application in the semester prior to their last semester taking courses.

-It is a policy of the State of North Carolina that neither diplomas nor transcripts can be released if the student has an unpaid account with the University.
+It is a policy of the State of North Carolina that diplomas may be withheld until all financial obligations to the university, other than student loans, are paid in full.

 Graduating students should contact the following areas to ensure that their accounts are clear: